 Sometimes you will also be interviewed to check why you are applying for a visa.
 If so, simply explain why you want to study a PhD and why you have chosen to do so at your UK university.
 Your answers don't need to be very detailed: you just need to prove that you are genuinely interested in studying a PhD abroad in the UK.

-You will have to pay some fees as part of your Tier 4 visa application.
-The exact amount will vary depending on your circumstances:
+You will have to pay some fees as part of your student visa application.
+The exact amount will vary depending on your circumstances.

-Many visa applications are processed within three weeks, but the exact time required may vary.
-You can see how long it normally takes to issue a visa for a student from your country.
+If you’re applying from outside the UK, most visa applications are processed within three weeks, but the exact time required may vary.
+You can begin your application six months before your PhD begins.